sw-craftsmanship-dojo/runbook/python-repository.md

 """🧪 expect the validation to be true"""
 ```

-and re-run pipenv run pytest, you will see that the output has changed to:
+and re-run `pipenv run pytest`, you will see that the output has changed to:

 ```sh
 ...